At 140 minutes long, while you’re watching Den Of Thieves there will have been three bank robberies in Los Angeles. That’s one every 48 minutes.

 Far too self-aware to allow himself to delve too deep into his own psyche, Big Nick is enough of a misbehaving mess to be believable, without collapsing into caricature.
 Butler takes him as deep as he can go, and he’s rather affecting as someone who can’t be a family man so (because?) he’s built a whole other family around him at work.

 His distress over his entirely self-created marriage break-up is believable, even if Nick doesn’t ever allow himself the space to make changes rather than simply empty promises.
 It’s frustrating though that his wife and children soon disappear from the narrative, once she discovers his infidelity (one of them anyway).

 I’m no bank heist movie aficionado, though I’m guessing that little in Den Of Thieves is new.
 And the two-sides-of-the-same-coin foes, the impossible to rob building, the twists and double crossings and flashbacks, are familiar tropes from many genres.
 But the film is (despite the convolutions) rather straightforward in its aims, and acquits itself admirably within those confines.

 One of those movies that is in many ways breathtakingly silly whilst also maintaining an impressively serious level of self-belief, Den of Thieves is a disarmingly entertaining ride.
 It also manages to balance frantic fire power with thoughtful planning, and brawn with brain, with a dollop of emotion thrown into the mix.

-And O’Brien’s appallingly unhealthily lifestyle (sexy though Butler is, I most wanted to make Big Nick a chicken salad sandwich and give him a bath) should make the most vitamin-averse viewer feel virtuous.
+And O’Brien’s appallingly unhealthily lifestyle (I most wanted to make Big Nick a chicken salad sandwich and give him a bath) should make the most vitamin-averse viewer feel virtuous.